tysg/mindless/README.md

 ## Introduction

 mindless is fun application built using an N-gram language model.
-In particular, we chose 3-gram because it gives the best performance.
-We used chicken soup for the soul as the training corpus to generate word and context matrices.
+In particular, we choose 3-gram because it gives the best performance.
+We use *Chicken Soup for the Soul* as the training corpus to generate word and context matrices.
 Based on Markov assumption, we continuously generate the next word using the probability calculated from the word and context matrices.
-We also use add-k smoothing to overcome the zero-count issue.
+We also use *add-k smoothing* to overcome the zero-count issue.